thushjandan/tofino-p4-db-join/Readme.md

 ```
 * In a new terminal, execute `send_pkts.py` script to send requests
 ```
-sudo python3 bfrt_python/send_pkts.py 10.0.2.2 "P4 is cool"
+sudo python3 bfrt_python/send_pkts.py
 ```

 ### Example output
-20 packets will be sent from h1.
+20 packets will be sent from h1 (veth1).
 All the tuples in the first 10 packets will be stored in the hash table of the switch.
-The last 10 requests will trigger a INNER JOIN on the switch, due to a different relationId, and h2 will receive all the joined records.
+The last 10 requests will trigger a INNER JOIN on the switch, due to a different relationId, and h2 (veth17) will receive all the joined records.

 Long story short, all the joined tuples (INNER JOIN) can be found in the DBReplyEntry header => [see here](#retrieved-packets-on-h2).
 #### 2 samples sent by h1, which will be stored on the switch